KieranSweeden/gig-mate/README.md

 ### Client Stories

-As a client looking to book a singer/band, my personal goals with GigMate is for it to:
+As a client looking to book a singer/band, I want GigMate to:
 - Present me with the set list of a particular singer/band, giving me the functionality to create a new setlist for my event from the original setlist written by the singer/band.
 - Filter through a setlist by track and artist name, enabling me to quickly query whether a band knows a song or songs by a particular artist.
 - Allow me to drag and drop tracks up & down, to create a structure of tracks I'm happy with.